 Replication works because events written to the binary log are read from the master and then processed on the slave.
 The events are recorded within the binary log in different formats according to the type of event.
 The different replication formats used correspond to the binary logging format used when the events were recorded in the master's binary log.
 The correlation between binary logging formats and the terms used during replication are:

-Row-based binary logging logs changes in individual table rows.
-When used with MySQL replication, this is known as row-based replication (often abbreviated as RBR).
+When using row-based logging, the master writes events to the binary log that indicate how individual table rows are changed.
+Replication of the master to the slave works by copying the events representing the changes to the table rows to the slave.
+This is called row-based replication (often abbreviated as RBR).
 In row-based replication, the master writes events to the binary log that indicate how individual table rows are changed.

 In MySQL 5.7, statement-based format is the default.

 MIXED format, the binary logging

 format is determined in part by the storage engine being used and

 the statement being executed.
 For more information on mixed-format

 logging and the rules governing the support of different logging

 formats, see Section 18.104.22.168, “Mixed Binary Logging Format”.